Canon 200D vs Nikon D600

 It is notable that the 200D offers wifi support, while the D600 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the D600 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D600 was succeeded by the Nikon D610.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Both the 200D and the D600 have been discontinued, but can regularly be found used on eBay.
+The D600 was replaced by the Nikon D610, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Nikon D600 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.